How to choose the best line trimmer

-Keep your garden tidy and tackle long grass with a line trimmer.
+Keep your garden edges tidy and tackle long grass and weeds with a line trimmer – also known as a weed eater or strimmer.

 -